Said bin Salim Al Shaksy

 Al Shaksy received a BA in Political Science, Economics and English Literature from the University of London in 1960.
 He has also completed a UN Fellowship in Commercial Policy and Principles of GATT in 1962, and a UN Fellowship in Development Financing in 1963.

-Al Shaksy is a private art collector and also an artist himself.
+Al Shaksy was a private art collector and also an artist himself.
+He died in September 2015, shortly before his 81st birthday.